Sendai Station (Miyagi): East exit

 The area outside the east exit of Sendai Station is the "new" side of the station.
 It traditionally had a smaller concentration of businesses compared to the west side.
 That the area was not damaged by World War II bombing also delayed development in the area.

 The municipal government decided to conduct redevelopment in the area in 1960.
 The redevelopment project is still in progress, but the area has already been largely renovated with a new bus exchange area and taxi pool.
-The Yodobashi Camera Sendai Store, one of the largest electronics retailers in Sendai, is located right outside of the east exit and BiVi Sendai, a department store, is located close by.
+The Yodobashi Camera Sendai Store, one of the largest electronics retailers in Sendai, is located right outside the east exit and BiVi Sendai, a department store, is located close by.
 The east side of the station is close to many entertainment venues, such as Beeb Sendai and Sendai Sunplaza.
 Miyagi Baseball Stadium is within walking distance.

+In popular culture

+In the film Bullet Train Explosion, Sendai Station has been featured.